BEST DECKING PRODUCTS 101

 Polyvinyl chloride (PVC) decking is rapidly gaining favor as a material that is as close to maintenance-free as decking will ever be.
 PVC has no wood content.
 Premium varieties have a cellular core wrapped with an exterior layer of solid PVC and come with a 25-year warranty.

 There are many different color options available.
 PVC also tends to be the most popular choice for curved decks since the product lends itself well to bending the boards for the curved sections.
+We build a large percentage of decks with TIVA Building Products.

 COMPOSITE: $10-$12 PER SQUARE FOOT